Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-KvIFKOokxYE.md

 # [January 26th, 2021 Livestream](../2021-01-26.md)
 ## Q&A: Have there been any changes on Train collision stuff?
 https://www.youtube.com/watch?v=KvIFKOokxYE
-This question was possibly duplicated with a more recent answer: [May 4th, 2021 Livestream Q&A: Will Trains get an Update?](./yt-hXmvgEpyDdY.md) [https://www.youtube.com/watch?v=hXmvgEpyDdY](https://www.youtube.com/watch?v=hXmvgEpyDdY)
+This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Train physics, Train Signals?](./yt-YknqPfS5iLk.md) [https://www.youtube.com/watch?v=YknqPfS5iLk](https://www.youtube.com/watch?v=YknqPfS5iLk)

 ### Topics